pnp/copilot-connectors-samples/samples/dotnet-csharp-graphdocs-ttk/README.md

 ### 2. Provision resources

 - In Solution Explorer, right-click the `GraphDocsConnector` Azure Functions project
-- Expand the `Teams Toolkit` menu and select `Provision in the cloud...`
+- Expand the `Microsoft 365 Agents Toolkit` menu and select `Provision in the cloud...`
 - In the `Provision` dialog, enter the following and select `Provision`
   - **Account**: Select an account which is associated with an active subscription
   - **Subscription**: Select an active subscription from the list